-Census - 50+ persons engaged
+Census: All enterprises with 50+ persons engaged.

-Stratified random sample - Less than 50 persons engaged (It should be noted that a census is conducted for certain strata in the less than 50 persons engaged category where the number of enterprises in the strata is low.)
+Stratified random sample: 10 to 50 persons engaged (It should be noted that a census is conducted for certain strata in the less than 50 persons engaged category where the number of enterprises in the strata is low.)